WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 However, this can be cumbersome, especially with multiple optional parameters.

-As a nature of programmer, you may have desire to encapsulate this safe unwrapping process and reuse at will.
-Unfortunately, since a function protects its internal execution flow from inner functions return for the sake of structured programming, we cannot encapsulate this `guard let ... else` in a function -- because the `return` statement in a function cannot make the caller site function exit.
+With the nature of the programmer, you may have a desire to encapsulate this safe unwrapping process and reuse it at will.
+Unfortunately, since a function protects its internal execution flow from inner functions' return for the sake of structured programming, we cannot encapsulate this `guard let ... else` in a function -- because the `return` statement in a function cannot make the caller site function exit.